-BTEC Technical Award in Music Practice Level 2, Pearson, BTEC https://qualifications.pearson.com/en/qualifications/btec-tech-
+BTEC Technical Award in Music Practice Level 2, Pearson, BTEC https://qualifications.pearson.com/content/dam/pdf/btec-tec-awards/music-practice/2022/specification-and-sample-assessments/btec-tech-award-music-practice-2022-spec.pdf

 On this course learners will study a variety of genres and styles by exploring them using performance, composition, production and active listening.
 They will also work towards producing a significant piece of work in their chosen pathway.
 This could be a performance recital, producing an album or composing a suite of pieces.

-Alongside this, students will gain an understanding of the Music Industry, job roles and organisations and how to respond to commissions and briefs.
+Alongside this, scholars will gain an understanding of the Music Industry, job roles and organisations and how to respond to commissions and briefs.
 There is lots of exploring Music and making of exciting noises as well as documenting our progress and creations.